-Have you experienced some form of emotion that you are not sure what it means or how you even got there?
+Have you experienced some form of emotion that you are not sure what it means or how you even got there? it’s not every day that we understand our emotions.
 This happens especially when we are dealing with an event in our life that leaves us in an unsure state.
 Once or twice you must have said; “I’m not sure how I feel”.
 On the other hand, there are times you have said, “I feel happy”, “I am passionate about this”, “I am bored”, “I hate this”, “I am depressed”.
 The latter shows you know how you feel which is a good thing.

 What are emotions?

 Emotions play a major role in our well being.
 They determine how we feel hence creating some balance in our lives.
 When you are experiencing negative emotions, your life is less aligned.
 When experiencing positive emotions, you are more aligned and in control of your life.

 The emotional guidance scale shows how you can spiral from a happy emotion to a moment of depression unworthiness.
 This however does not happen at once; it is a process.

 Abraham-Hicks developed a scale of 22 emotions that indicate how we are feeling at one point or another.
 These are;

 - Joy/Empowerment/ Freedom/Love/ Appreciation

 - Enthusiasm/ Eagerness/ Happiness